Bosniaks: Surnames and given names

 There are some Bosniak surnames of foreign origin, indicating that the founder of the family came from a place outside Bosnia and Herzegovina.
 Many such Bosniak surnames have Albanian, Vlach, Turkic or Arab origins.
 Examples of such surnames include Arnautović (from Arnaut - Turkish ethnonym used to denote Albanians), Vlasić (from Vlach people), Tatarević (from Tatar people) and Arapović (from Arap - Turkish ethnonym used to denote Arabs).
 There are also some surnames which are presumed to be of pre-Slavic origin.
 Some examples of such surnames may be of Illyrian or Celtic origin, such as the surname Mataruga and Motoruga.

-Given names or first names among Bosniaks have mostly Arabic, Persian or Turkish, roots such as Osman, Mehmed, Muhamed, Mirza, Alija, Ismet, Kemal, Hasan, Ibrahim, Irfan, Mustafa, Ahmed, Husein, Hamza, Haris, Halid, Refik, Tarik, Faruk, Abdulah, Amer, Sulejman, Mahir, Enver, and many others.
+Given names or first names among Bosniaks have mostly Arabic, Persian or Turkish roots such as Osman, Mehmed, Muhamed, Mirza, Alija, Ismet, Kemal, Hasan, Ibrahim, Irfan, Mustafa, Ahmed, Husein, Hamza, Haris, Halid, Refik, Tarik, Faruk, Abdulah, Amer, Sulejman, Mahir, Enver, and many others.
 South Slavic given names such as "Zlatan" or "Zlatko" are also present primarily among non-religious Bosniaks.
 What is notable however is that due to the structure of the Bosnian language, many of the Muslim given names have been altered to create uniquely Bosniak given names.
 Some of the Oriental given names have been shortened.
-For example: Huso short for Husein, Ahmo short for Ahmed, Meho short for Mehmed.
-One example of this is that of the Bosniak humorous characters Mujo and Suljo, whose given names are actually Bosniak short forms of Mustafa and Sulejman.
+For example: Huso is short for Husein, Ahmo is short for Ahmed, and Meho is short for Mehmed.
+One example of this is that of the Bosniak humorous characters Mujo and Suljo, whose given names are Bosniak short forms of Mustafa and Sulejman.
 More present still is the transformation of given names that in Arabic or Turkish are confined to one gender to apply to the other sex.
 In Bosnian, simply taking away the letter "a" changes the traditionally feminine "Jasmina" into the popular male name "Jasmin".
 Similarly, adding an "a" to the typically male "Mahir" results in the feminine "Mahira".